-This Led dog collar works by shining the red light down the length of the strip that runs the length of the flashing dog collar.
+This Led dog collar works by shining the blue light down the length of the strip that runs the length of the flashing dog collar.
 It uses one big button battery that lasts for months.
 I put in a new battery each Autumn, and it lasts all the way through Winter as well.
 These are now available as USB rechargeable light up dog collars.